-&lt;sup>72 42 USC Sec.
+&lt;sup>78 42 USC Sec.
 11112(c)(1)(A).

-- 10.1.3.1.
-Issuance of a letter of reprimand or admonition, placement on probation, or any other Corrective Action that is not accompanied by any limitation or restriction on the Practitioner's Clinical Privileges; - 10.1.3.2.
-Imposition of any conditions or other requirements, including without limitation proctoring or mandatory consultation, during FPPE on an initial grant of Clinical Privileges; - 10.1.3.3.
-Any limitation, requirement, or restriction of Clinical Privileges imposed equally on all Practitioners with the same or similar Clinical Privileges; - 10.1.3.4.
-Imposition of an observation, proctoring supervision, or consultation requirement that the Practitioner must comply with (e.g., observation of the Practitioner's performance by a peer to provide information to a Medical Staff committee), but that does not require the observer, proctor, supervisor, or consultant's approval or concurrence prior to the Practitioner's exercise of Clinical Privileges; - 10.1.3.5.
-Any requirement to complete an educational assessment, or to verify required health status through requested assessment or testing in accordance with the Bylaws or policy that may be satisfied while the Practitioner continues to exercise Clinical Privileges; - 10.1.3.6.
+- 10.1.3.5.
+Any requirement to complete an educational assessment, or to verify required health status through requested assessment or testing in accordance with the Bylaws or Policy that may be satisfied while the Practitioner continues to exercise Clinical Privileges; - 10.1.3.6.
 Imposition of a requirement for additional education or training or for treatment or counseling that may be satisfied while the Practitioner continues to exercise Clinical Privileges; - 10.1.3.7.
 Imposition of any action pursuant to Section 9.2.1 of these Bylaws or any recommendation or action that is voluntarily accepted by the Practitioner, including without limitation, entry into a voluntary performance improvement agreement or a voluntary agreement pursuant to Section 9.9; - 10.1.3.8.
 Retrospective chart review, conducting a review or Investigation into any matter, or a requirement to appear for a special meeting under the provisions of these Bylaws; - 10.1.3.9.
 Any automatic action, including without limitation, any action under Article 11, or automatic relinquishment of Clinical Privileges, automatic resignation from the Medical Staff, or automatic withdrawal of an application from processing otherwise provided for in these Bylaws; - 10.1.3.10.
 Imposition of a temporary action under Section 9.8 or summary Corrective Action, except as provided in Section 9.7.7; - 10.1.3.11.
 Denial of a request for LOA or for an extension of a LOA; - 10.1.3.12.
 A voluntary surrender or relinquishment of Clinical Privileges by the Practitioner, including voluntary acceptance of a limitation on Clinical Privileges, while under an Investigation or to avoid such an Investigation or a professional review action; - 10.1.3.13.
-Failure to expedite an application, or failure to process an application for Medical Staff appointment, reappointment, and/or Clinical Privileges: (a) due to a determination that the application is not a Complete Application or is untimely, (b) due to a determination that the Practitioner is not eligible due to a failure to meet minimum or threshold criteria or requirements, a lack of need or resources, closure of a specialty, or because of an exclusive professional services arrangement, or (c) as otherwise authorized by the Bylaws;
+Failure to expedite an application, or failure to process an application for Medical Staff appointment, reappointment, and/or Clinical Privileges: (a) due to a determination that the application is not a Complete Application or is untimely, (b) due to a determination that the Practitioner is not eligible due to a failure to meet minimum or threshold criteria or requirements, a lack of need or resources, closure of a specialty, or because of an exclusive professional services arrangement, or (iii) as otherwise authorized by the Bylaws; - 10.1.3.14.

-- 10.1.3.14.
 Denial of a requested change in Staff category, or lack of eligibility for or transfer to a Staff category due to Patient Contacts or reassignment of Staff category at the time of reappointment as provided in Article 3; - 10.1.3.15.
 Termination or automatic relinquishment of or inability to exercise Clinical Privileges due to an exclusive professional services arrangement of the Hospital; - 10.1.3.16.
 Failure to grant, terminate, or limit temporary Clinical Privileges; - 10.1.3.17.
 Removal or limitation of emergency services call coverage obligations; - 10.1.3.18.
 Denial of appointment or reappointment to the Community Staff or denial or termination of Honorary recognition; - 10.1.3.19.
 Expiration of membership and privileges because of failure to apply for reappointment within the allowable time period under these Bylaws; and - 10.1.3.20.
 Grant of conditional appointment or appointment or reappointment for a duration of less than 24 months.